Pawventures

 Top dog life jackets:

 The Ruffwear Float Coat is my top pick for active water dogs.
-It provides the best buoyancy-to-weight ratio and has a sturdy handle that I have used to pull Oakley out of water more than once.
+It provides the best buoyancy-to-weight ratio and has a sturdy handle that I have used to pull Oakley out of water more than once when he misjudged his depth.

 Water Quality